 Treatment of Personally Identifiable Information or Sensitive Information

-When disposing of Program Assets and storing Records, the Accountable Entity should take all reasonable steps to safeguard or remove sensitive data and information.
+When disposing of Program Assets and storing Records, the Accountable Entity should take all reasonable steps to safeguard or remove Sensitive PII, sensitive data and information.
 The Accountable Entity should include in its Program Closure Plan the procedures it will take to safeguard or remove any data or information that may be sensitive prior to the disposition or storage of such Program Asset or Record.
-Sensitive information may include personally identifiable information, personnel files, procurement documentation, survey documentation that identifies respondents who provided personal or income-related information, or private business and financial information.
+Sensitive information may include Sensitive PII, personnel files, procurement documentation, some data within individual PAP files or other resettlement-related documentation, survey documentation that identifies respondents who provided personal or income-related information, or private business and financial information.
 The procedures may vary depending on the nature of the information and should take into account the country’s relevant laws on privacy.

 Accountable Entity and Other Key Personnel

 Only the Accountable Entity staff required to complete closure activities should be retained during the Closure Period.
-While needs will vary across countries, and should be detailed in individual Program Closure Plans, the typical required staff includes: the executive management of the Accountable Entity, project directors to the extent they are required for completion of reporting requirements or validating invoices, limited monitoring and evaluation staff, fiscal and procurement staff as well as other staff responsible for administrative closure.
+While needs will vary across countries, and should be detailed in individual Program Closure Plans, the typical required staff includes: the executive management of the Accountable Entity, project directors to the extent they are required for completion of reporting requirements or validating invoices, limited monitoring and evaluation staff, financial and procurement staff as well as other staff responsible for administrative closure.
+The Accountable Entity should also plan to retain limited GSI staff should gender or inclusion concerns warrant ongoing GSI oversight.
+For more information, see Section 5.8.
 The Accountable Entity may take measures to encourage key staff and personnel to remain available for duty until the Compact End Date.
 MCC Funding may be used after Compact End Date and during the Closure Period to retain only personnel necessary to ensure that closure is conducted in an efficient and orderly manner.
-The Program Closure Plan should set forth any special compensation or other arrangements proposed to retain staff through the Compact End Date and any personnel that will be retained during the Closure Period, in addition to a clear justification as to why such arrangements are reasonable and necessary.
+The Program Closure Plan should set forth any special compensation consistent with the Accountable Entity’s Human Resource Manual or other arrangements proposed to retain staff through the Compact End Date and any personnel that will be retained during the Closure Period, in addition to a clear justification as to why such arrangements are reasonable and necessary.
+MCC may require modifications to existing staff contracts to include closeout related tasks to ensure payment for only those services/tasks that were completed during the Closure Period.
 Annex II hereto sets forth guidelines for such compensation and arrangements.
 Upon request from MCC, the Accountable Entity will separately provide individual compensation information that is not disclosed in the Program Closure Plan.